tuxedocomputers/keyboard-layouts/README.md

     * The levels *justify* and *grid* are locked.
 Do not change them under any circumstances!
     * Ideally, do not change the position of the key labeling.
 If necessary, please do not place it too close to the edge of the respective key.
     * Change fonts only after prior consultation.
+      - The font can be downloaded from [Google Fonts](https://fonts.google.com/specimen/Rajdhani).
  4. Save changes and *commit*.
 A meaningful description of the commit ("commit message") is always welcome: <br />
     `git commit -m "New layout for language XZY"`
  5. Move all work into your fork on Github.com: <br />